-Throughout the 2022-23 academic year, districts submitted interim assessment data for students in both reading and math, regardless of the subject area tutored.
-Numbers reflect students for whom data was available for both points in time (for example, fall 2022 to winter 2022-23, the students had reported scores for both fall 2022 and winter 2022-23 assessment periods).
-Student growth over time was measured by standard scores on the districtselected interim assessment.
+Throughout the 2022-23 academic year, districts submitted interim assessment data for students in reading and math, regardless of the subject area tutored.
+Numbers reflect students for whom data was available for each of the assessment points of the school year (for example, fall 2022 to winter 2022-23, the students had reported scores for both fall 2022 and winter 2022-23 assessment periods).
+Student growth between assessment points was measured by standard scores on the district-selected interim assessment.
 Assessments included AIMSweb, Fastbridge, I-Ready, NWEA MAP, and STAR Renaissance.
-If a standard score remained the same between two periods of time, the student made the expected amount of growth during that period.
-If the score increased, the student made more growth than expected on the assessment.
+If a standard score remained the same between two periods, the student made the expected growth during that period.
+If the score increased, the student made more growth than expected on the local assessment.
+Students who were recommended for tutoring were also evaluated with the Illinois Assessment of Readiness (IAR).
+The IAR is only administered once each year.